 EconAcademics.org is a blog aggregator for Economics research hosted by the Research Division of the Federal Reserve Bank of St. Louis.
 It aims to enhance the discussion of economics research in the blogosphere by making it easier for the curious reader to find high-quality content.

 The ESRC are the UK's largest organisation for funding research on economic and social issues.
-They support independent, high quality research which has an impact on business, the public sector and the third sector.
-Their total budget for 2012/13 is £205 million.
-At any one time they support over 4,000 researchers and postgraduate students in academic institutions and independent research institutes.
+They support independent, high quality research which has an impact on business, the public sector and civil society.
+Their total budget for 2017-18 was around £202 million.
+At any one time ESRC supports over 4,000 researchers and postgraduate students in academic institutions and independent research institutes.

 The network aims to bring together historians and social scientists interested in (a) debating how the historical and social sciences can share ideas and develop new methodologies to approach the question of inequality (b) developing and sharing groundbreaking work on inequality in historical perspective across disciplinary boundaries, and beyond academia.